 Here is an easy test to determine if permanent insurance is right for you.
 Do you have a permanent need for life insurance (or a permanent want)?
 If the answer is “no,” than I’d recommend term life insurance.

 What is a permanent need?
 A few examples are: for estate planning purposes, having a child with special needs, having to work forever, or for pension planning techniques.
-The question is this, if you should pass at any point in the future are there financial responsibilities which need care?
+The question is this, if you should pass at any point in the future are there financial responsibilities that need care?

 A permanent want is something you want to leave behind.
 Some examples are: a charitable bequest or wanting to leave dollars to children (or grandchildren) to pay for colleges.